 It is my pleasure, in my second year as President, to say that The Rotary Clubs of Swindon North and Thamesdown have merged and so we are looking forward to 2020-2021 with a stronger membership.
 Unfortunately, due to Covid, fundraising events and humanitarian service projects which were scheduled for the last Rotary Year had to be postponed.
 With the pandemic coming under control we very much hope that it will be possible for us to organise a good number of events this year to help local and international charities.

-We raise thousands of pounds each year to support various charities that address many of today's most critical issues.
-Every penny we raise is donated to charity - nothing is deducted for administrative costs.
+Both Clubs have an excellent record of fundraising and programmes and together as one we will work to maintain this record.
+As separate Clubs we have raised thousands of pounds each year to support various charities that address many of today's most critical issues.
+Every penny raised is donated to charity - nothing is deducted for administrative costs.
 We also volunteer our time and skills to organise projects and events, not only to raise funds but also to do practical things to help young people develop and achieve their ambitions.

 We meet on the first and third Monday of the month (excluding Bank Holidays) over a meal and often have a guest speaker.
 Details of our meetings are on this website.

 Rotary was founded in 1905 by Paul Harris, a lawyer in Chicago.
 Today there are 1.2 million Rotarians in 34,000 clubs in over 200 countries and geographical areas committed to Service Above Self.